PrathamJain2002/GrowMeOrganic-Private-Limited/README.md

 - **Cross-Page Selection**: Select more rows than available on current page
 - **Memory Efficient**: Optimized to handle large datasets without memory issues
 - **Real-time Updates**: Live selection count and status updates
-- **Sortable Columns**: Sort artworks by title, artist, date, and more

 ## 🚀 Live Demo